resource

 Only if the page stays easy to scan.
 Lead with the current learning path and link deeper when needed.

-A pawr page is one public page for the links, work, proof, updates, contact, and next steps visitors need from you.
+A pawr page is one public page for the links, work, media, products, docs, maps, updates, socials, and contact people need from you.

 Put it anywhere people already find you: your bio, profile, QR code, pitch, event page, docs, or DM.

 Yes.
-Keep the same URL and update the cards, links, text, media, and next steps as your work changes.
+Keep the same URL and update the cards, links, text, media, products, docs, maps, socials, and contact paths as your work changes.

-No. Links are part of it, but the point is a small public page that gives visitors context, proof, and a clear next action.
+No. Links are part of it, but the point is a small public page where visitors can watch, buy, book, read, visit, DM, pay, RSVP, or open docs.